a-ge/HBproject-KnowShows/README.md

 <a name="features"/></a>
 ## Features
-- Search by artist, event, or artist name
+- Search by artist name, event name/genre, or venue name
-- Optional fields for city/state and date range
+- Optional filters for city/state and date range
-- Option to have Google Maps find user's current location and populate city/state field for user
+- Option to have Google Maps find user's current location and populate city/state fields for user
 - Links to share page through Facebook or Twitter
 - Provides for each artist:
 	- bio summary